IJG-DR/Amazon_Vine_Analysis/README.md

 The code launches a *Spark Session* to read the Amazon reviews for the camera category from an Amazon AWS S3 bucket, available at the url *https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Camera_v1_00.tsv.gz*.

 This database contained a total of 1,801,974 reviews.
 The data was converted to a dataframe, and then various filters were applied to obtain our results.
 These filters included first selecting a subset of the data with total count of reviews greater than or equal to 20.
-Then, this subset was filtered to account for customer feedback, were the helpful votes were at least 50% of the total votes.
-Next, we grouped the data by paid vine reviews, versus non-paid reviews.
-Finally, we created a data table to report the percentage of 5 star reviews to total reviews for each of the two groups, the paid vine and the un-paid reviews.
+Then, this subset was filtered to account for customer feedback, where the helpful votes were at least 50% of the total votes.
+Next, we grouped the data by paid Vine reviews, versus non-paid reviews.
+Finally, we created a data table to report the percentage of 5-star reviews to total reviews for each of the two groups, the paid Vine and the non-paid reviews.
 To determine bias, we compared the relative percentages.

 ## Results

-After running our code, we are able to address the following key metrics:
+After running our code, the results provide summary data to address the following key metrics:

 * *How many Vine reviews and non-Vine reviews were there?*